mesowx/MesoPy/README.md

 These can be found in the `/examples` path.
 I have included a simple GUI that displays weather data and a matplotlib plot which graphs temperatures at several stations.

 ## Version
-1.0.1 released on 30 April 2015
+1.1.01 released on 28 May 2015

 ## License
 MIT

 ## Support
 MesoPy was designed to be as simple as possible and I hope you enjoy its usage.
-If you have any questions/comments, please direct them to [jclark754@gmail.com].
+If you have any questions/comments, please direct them to [joclark@ucar.edu].

 ## Credits
 MesoWest has come a long way and I feel that Dr. John Horel's [research group] at the University of Utah deserves considerable praise for their work in creating a one-stop shop for meteorological data.
 Additional facilities were also provided by the [Western Region] of the National Weather Service.

 [requests]:https://pypi.python.org/pypi/requests/
-[jclark754@gmail.com]: mailto:jclark754@gmail.com
+[joclark@ucar.edu]: mailto:joclark@ucar.edu
 [here]: http://mesopy.readthedocs.org/en/latest/
 [research group]: http://meso1.chpc.utah.edu/mesowest_overview/
 [Western Region]: http://www.wrh.noaa.gov/